- When was NuScale Power formed?

 NuScale Power, LLC was officially incorporated in 2007.
 However, development of the original reactor concept was initiated in 2000 as a collaborative project with Oregon State University, the Idaho National Engineering and Environmental Laboratory, and Nexant.
 The original concept, designated as the “Multi-Application Small Light-Water Reactor” (MASLWR), was refined by OSU after the conclusion of the initial 3-year project and became the basis for the NuScale design.

 NuScale has been very active in its pursuit of patent protection for the many innovations contained within our design.
-More than 350 patents are in force or pending in 20 countries.
-The number of patent filings continues to increase as innovative engineering solutions are developed throughout the plant design.
+With over 400 patents granted or pending in 19 countries, the number of patent filings continues to increase as innovative engineering solutions are developed throughout the plant design.

 There is substantial international interest in small modular reactors and in the NuScale design specifically.
 We are actively pursuing this global market opportunity estimated by some to be as much as $550B.